isabelmorenom/GettingAndCleaningData/CodeBook.md

 # TRANSFORMATION.

-Look at Readme.md, scriptProgress.Rmd and run_analysis.R
+Look at Readme.md and run_analysis.R